gulzarsingh12/k8s-prep-notes/core-concepts.md

 It is always installed manually. it can't be done by kubeadm. use the ps aux to grep kubelet and see options

+Note: In kubelet, there is a plugin called **cAdvisor** which reports the performance metrics using kubelet api.
+These metrics can be then used by metrics server(Heapster deprecated and trimmed to create lighter version called metrics server) to show statistics.

 # Kube-Proxy
 Application communicate in k8s cluster using kube proxy.
 It will watch for any service creation and try to ensure any pod/application is reachable to the dest application pod using that service.